xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 </div>

 {% note info %}
-If the store is {% link "configured to run scheduled tasks" ref_lLqNzAaq %} all back-in-stock and price drop notifications will be sent automatically as soon as the inventory and the price meet the subscriptions' conditions.
+If the store is {% link "configured to run scheduled tasks" ref_lLqNzAaq %} all back-in-stock and price drop notifications will be sent automatically as soon as the inventory level and the price meet the subscriptions' conditions.
 So the store admin will need only to check the listings using the **Check products** button at the bottom of the page.
 {% endnote %}

 ## Products in Demand